-The Teaching Assistants assigned to the lectures for PHYSICS 125, 130, and 135 hold office hours and are also available to see students by appointment.
-Students should never hesitant to avail themselves of this help.
+The Teaching Assistants for PHYSICS 130 and 135 hold office hours as follows in Dearborn Observatory, room 14.
+Students should never hesitate to avail themselves of this help.
 Office hours begin on September 28 and will be held through reading week.

 |10 am - 12 pm||Kelly, Case, and Zhou|